Bwc9876/Coop-Schedule/README.md

 But wait! now that (0, 0) is B, we know that (1, 0) and (0, 1) both can't be B!

-This is where the constrain stage comes in, once we observe an element we look in the row and column of that element and restrict the elements in that row accordingly.
+This is where the constrain stage comes in, once we observe an element we look in the row and column of that element and restrict the elements in that row and column accordingly.

 So for (1, 0) we know that a unit can only appear in a row once, so we'll limit the element to 10₂ (2).